francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Returns all entities of Product type related to multiple entities of Exchange type
+Retrieves all entities of Product type related to multiple entities of Exchange type

 ### Example
 ```csharp